PennyLaneAI/pennylane/doc/development/deprecations.rst

         some_qfunc(params)
         return qml.expval(Hamiltonian)

-* The public methods of `DefaultQubit` that aren't present in `DefaultQubit2` now raise a deprecation warning if called directly by users.
-The warning is not raised in normal workflows.
+* The public methods of ``DefaultQubit`` that aren't present in ``DefaultQubit2`` are pending changes to follow a new API.

   We are switching to a new device interface.
 In this new interface, simulation implementation details will be abstracted away from the device class itself and provided by composition, rather than inheritance.
-  Therefore, many public and private methods from `DefaultQubit` will no longer exist, though its behaviour in a workflow will remain the same.
+  Therefore, many public and private methods from ``DefaultQubit`` will no longer exist, though its behaviour in a workflow will remain the same.
 See :class:`pennylane.devices.experimental.Device` for more information on what the new interface will look like.

-To directly work with the components of a Python state vector simulator, please consult the `devices.qubit` submodule.
+  To directly work with the components of a Python state vector simulator, please consult the ``devices.qubit`` submodule.

   - Deprecated in v0.31